itcctvsoft/itcctv_shop/README.md

 ## 👋 Getting Started

-You can refer to the detailed setup instructions below.
+Follow the instructions below to set up and run the project.

 ### 📚 Installation